-Urban resilience seen from the point of view of a world citizen
+Urban resilience seen from the citizen point of view

 This blog is aimed at proposing a gateway where everyone showing interest in urban resilience is welcome to comment.
 It should be seen as an opened platform for discussion but limited to relevant topics for urban citizens.
 It will be updated, depending on reactions, comments, and my own work.
 This work makes use of photographic material to underline the questioning raised by urban resilience.
 As a non-expert, I have the easy part: asking questions. l leave to experts the difficult task to provide answers, assuming that there are answers, which might not be 100 % sure.
 The topics I question are diversely sourced: publications, exhibitions, conferences, articles…

 It seems that there is a huge ambiguity on the definition of urban resilience.
 In 2015, Sara Meerow (1), University of Michigan, found 25 different definitions of urban resilience, all of them published by “recognized” editors.
 None of them appeared satisfactory.
 Sara Meerow gave the 26th.
 Where is the ambiguity coming from?
 At the end, there is no definition needed if we do not agree on the prerequisites and on the ultimate objective backing the concept.
 Should we fail to agree, I doubt that experts can contribute to improve urban citizen resilience.
 Experts do have a huge responsibility towards the community.